 Regardless of the controversy, Saldana remains defiant.
 “It doesn't matter how much backlash I will get it,” she responded.
 “I will honor and respect my black community because that's who I am.”

-*ZOE SALDANA'S ETHNICITY & HERITAGE ACCORDING TO GOOGLE SEARCH
+*ACTRESS ZOE SALDANA’S ETHNICITY, NATIONALITY, PARENTS RACE - ACCORDING TO GOOGLE SEARCH

-The number of people worldwide who Google the phrase, “Zoe Saldana ethnicity” each month.
+The number of people worldwide who Google the phrase, “Zoe Saldana’s ethnicity, nationality, race background & heritage”, each month.

 *All figures for “Actress Zoe Saldana’s Ethnicity, Nationality, Parents Race - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.